-The Emerging America – Accessing Inquiry approach to making history and social studies accessible to all learners emphasizes the importance of showcasing the historical contributions of people with related challenges, including the challenge of being an immigrant.
+The Emerging America – Accessing Inquiry approach to making history and social studies accessible to all learners emphasizes the importance of showcasing the historical contributions of people with challenges that students can relate to.
+This includes the challenges of being an immigrant.

 Crossover Themes of Immigrant History

 State history standards and textbooks across the U.S. commonly emphasize a similar structure of topics in history.
 Even in states that do not yet make Immigrant History explicit, the following themes offer places where teachers can integrate key moments and concepts of Immigration & Immigrant History.

 - Wars, forced migration, enslavement, and the slave trade

 - The Civil War Was Won by Immigrant Soldiers

 - World Wars I and II, Korean War, Vietnam War